PAX Presents: Kingnaldo/Monte Rosa/Yeshiva/Fernando Perdomo

 Rose Max performed extensively as a soloist with the vocal group Aequale under the direction of acclaimed-musical director AndrÃ© ProtÃ¡sio.
 Gaining interest and respect locally, she started working with a number of different bands.
 One of her best experiences was performing at “Clube Do Sambaâ€ (Samba Club) where she had a chance to learn with some of the big names of Brazilian music, such as Maestro Licinho, Neco, Antonio Carlos Tourinho, JoÃ£o Nogueira, and Roberto Ribeiro.
 She also started working as a session singer, recording jingles and background vocals, which led to the opportunity of backing up some of Brazil’ s most renowned singers.

 Rose moved to Miami in October of 1993, where she has been continuing to grow and develop musically, and by keeping a constant performance schedule, she has become highly recognized in the Brazilian, Hispanic and American communities.
-She won the Brazilian Press Award for the â€œBest Female Brazilian Singer Residing and Performing in the USAâ€ in 1997, 1998 and 2001.If you love Soul Of Miami, please consider leaving a testimonial.
+She won the Brazilian Press Award for the â€œBest Female Brazilian Singer Residing and Performing in the USAâ€ in 1997, 1998 and 2001.Thank you for using Soul Of Miami!